Sanjay Sarma: Career

-Sanjay's achievements have earned him prestigious recognition, including the National Science Foundation CAREER Award, the Cecil and Ida Green Career Development Chair at MIT, the Den Hartog Award for Excellence in Teaching, the Keenan Award for Innovations in Undergraduate Education, the MacVicar Fellowship, and the New England Business and Technology Award.
+Sarma's achievements have earned him prestigious recognition, including the National Science Foundation CAREER Award, the Cecil and Ida Green Career Development Chair at MIT, the Den Hartog Award for Excellence in Teaching, the Keenan Award for Innovations in Undergraduate Education, the MacVicar Fellowship, and the New England Business and Technology Award.
 He has been featured on Business Week's 'e.biz 25 Innovators' list and Information Week's "Innovators and Influencers."
-In 2010, Sanjay was honored with the inaugural RFID Journal Special Achievement Award.
+In 2010, Sarma was honored with the inaugural RFID Journal Special Achievement Award.
 Furthermore, he has authored over 50 publications encompassing a wide range of topics, including computational geometry, virtual reality, manufacturing, CAD, RFID, security, and embedded computing.

-Sanjay frequently references the "Magic Formula" and the "Super Magic Formula" in his Dynamics lectures (MIT Course 2.003), many of which are available online.
-Beyond his work in Dynamics, Sanjay also teaches manufacturing courses.
+Sarma frequently references the "Magic Formula" and the "Super Magic Formula" in his Dynamics lectures (MIT Course 2.003), many of which are available online.
+Beyond his work in Dynamics, Sarma also teaches manufacturing courses.
 Moreover, in 2011, he was appointed to MIT's Production in an Innovation Economy Commission, contributing to the publication of two books.

-In November 2012, Sanjay assumed the inaugural role of Director of Digital Learning at MIT, tasked with evaluating the impact of initiatives such as MITx and EdX on campus instruction.
+In November 2012, Sarma assumed the inaugural role of Director of Digital Learning at MIT, tasked with evaluating the impact of initiatives such as MITx and EdX on campus instruction.
 The MIT Office of Digital Learning, established in 2013, encompassed MITx and MIT's renowned OpenCourseWare project.
-Subsequently, Sanjay was appointed Dean of Digital Learning.
+Subsequently, Sarma was appointed Dean of Digital Learning.
 In April 2013, he was also designated as a co-chair of the Task Force for the Future of Education at MIT, which issued its final report in August 2014, presenting a series of recommendations for MIT's educational strategies both locally and globally.

 Building upon the report's suggestions, in February 2015, MIT President L. Rafael Reif announced a significant expansion of MIT's programs in learning research and online and digital education, spanning from pre-kindergarten through higher education to lifelong learning.
-In this announcement, Sanjay was appointed vice president for Open Learning, where he currently oversees the Office of Open Learning.
-Under Sanjay's leadership, this office supervises MIT's digital learning initiatives, including MITx and MIT OpenCourseWare, as well as newly launched programs such as the MicroMasters Program, the MIT Integrated Learning Initiative (MITili), and the Abdul Latif Jameel World Education Lab (J-WEL).
+In this announcement, Sarma was appointed vice president for Open Learning, where he currently oversees the Office of Open Learning.
+Under Sarma's leadership, this office supervises MIT's digital learning initiatives, including MITx and MIT OpenCourseWare, as well as newly launched programs such as the MicroMasters Program, the MIT Integrated Learning Initiative (MITili), and the Abdul Latif Jameel World Education Lab (J-WEL).

-Sanjay's latest book, "Grasp," explores the reinvention of education based on his extensive experience in digital education and open learning.
+Sarma's latest book, "Grasp," explores the reinvention of education based on his extensive experience in digital education and open learning.